-The keys to ‘super-aging’ are embracing aging, quitting negativity, moving more and meditating, new research suggests.
+The keys to ‘super-aging’ are embracing aging, quitting negativity, moving more and meditating, research on brain health suggests.

 Super-agers are people in their 70s or 80s who have the mental and physical capabilities of someone decades younger.

 In recent years, scientists have begun studying what separates super-agers from the rest.

 Dr Joel Kramer, a neuropsychologist has been studying super-agers.

 “He talked about how his attitude toward life is one of embracing it—not getting stressed out by the little things and valuing the importance of relationships.

 The first key is to embrace the aging process because emotions tend to be more balanced with age.

 Dr Elissa Epel, co-director of the UCSF Aging, Metabolism, and Emotions Center, explains:

 “When we’re older, we seek positive situations in our life much more and cut out things we don’t like.